Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations

 Reinforcing findings from related work \cite{wu2022ai}, we find that participants increasingly treat LMs as infrastructural material, i.e., flexible components embedded within larger systems to handle subtasks like summarization, annotation, or content generation.
 This isn't necessarily out of enthusiasm for LMs; in many cases, LMs are often the only practical way to achieve a fluent natural language interface with reasonable accuracy on novel tasks, without large-scale data collection, custom training, or reliance on crowd workers.
 As P6 said,``there just wasn't really anything else that would have worked [for our task]''.
-But even though the LM can hypothetically fill the gap, participants lamented that there is no straightforward way to evaluate how well these models are actually performing. ``We have confidence it can do [the task], but we don't know how well.
-Is it good enough to show the end user?''(P6).
-P13 also noted that while they used LMs, ``you don't know where it would break and whether it's generalizable.''
+However, even though the LM can hypothetically fill the gap, participants lamented that there is no straightforward way to evaluate how well these models are actually performing.